HITECHCRIME/HC_SG114_Moment/README.md

 (so) Glad I lied to myself I was wrong
 Now I realize (?)
-I am here with only dust and lasers and me alone In my head, always there, always sorta broke but strong Bowing head up in arms destitute but gold
+I am here with only dust and lasers and me alone In my head, always there, always sorta broke but strong Bowing head up in arms, destitute but gold
 Turning rage into cold (brew)
 Ain't rich according to y'all but that's fine
-Coz that ain't my mode of thought
+Coz (it) that ain't my mode of thought

 ...